Kittisak008B/CDC_kafka/README.md

 docker ps -a</code></pre>

 - Zookeeper: Manages Kafka brokers.
-- Kafka Broker: Processes and stores messages in topics.
+- Kafka Broker: stores, distributes, and replicates messages between producers and consumers in a Kafka cluster
-- Schema Registry: Manages and validates message schemas.
+- Schema Registry: Manages the schemas of messages in Kafka, ensuring compatibility between producers and consumers
-- Kafka Connect: Integrates Kafka with external systems.
+- Kafka Connect: Moves data between Kafka and other systems, used here for Change Data Capture (CDC)
-- Control Center: Web UI for managing Kafka.
+- Control Center: Web UI for managing and monitoring Kafka.
 - ksqlDB: SQL engine for stream processing.

 <p>